reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 To judge that one has normative reason to X is to *endorse* X under deliberation.
 Normative judgments then can be vaguely characterized as *deliberative endorsement* of some propositional content.
 Contrast this with undeliberative or unreflective endorsement, which can be the sources of one's *motivating reasons*, the explanation of their intentional behavior.
 Voluntary actions can be explained by a belief and desire; these actions are done on the basis of normative reasnoing insofar as deliberation and reflection play a role in how the belief and desire manifest into action, i.e. if deliberation influences what one desires, which desires are actualized, etc.

 ## Requirements

-An analysis must account for the following features of normative thinking:

-Goals - when the theory is done

-0. Self-understanding
-	- We learn exactly what we mean when we use normative language.
-1. Substitution
-	- If an analytic reductive theory is used, it must be possible for us to substitute the non-normative terms with the normative terms without ever losing meaning and without ever having a need to revert back to the normative language.
-2. Translation
-	- We need a method that gives us a reliable method for translating our normative terms to/from the normative terms of another language or culture when it seems reasonable that we can do so.

-Constraints - Determine if the theory is successful

-1. Ubiquity
-	- We cannot get rid of normative judgments.
-	- A theory must be able to explain why.
-	- The theory must account for all normative attitudes, ethics, epistemology, rationality, ettiqutte, aesthetics.
-	- Normativity can be reduced to ought-statements and reasons.
-2. Motivation
-	- A person who judges themselves to have reason to adopt attitude X tends to adopt attitude X.
-	- Normative-motivational disconnects: there are times when fails to adopt the attitudes they judge themselves to have reason to hold.
-	- Stevenson's Dynamic Requirement
-3. Disagreement
-	- Two people can disagree about their normative judgments, especially morality and epistemology.
-	- We can disagree with ourselves, other individuals, cultures and societies.
-	- If someone says "X is wrong" and another says "X is right", these statements are in conflict.
-	- Stevenson's Disagreement Requirement
-4. Reasoning
-	- A priori reasoning and discussion influence our normative judgments.
-	- No normative attitudes can be analytically inferred from a person's representation of the current state of affairs, i.e. we cannot say if a person believes X has non-normative property N, then it necessarily follows that they believe it has normative property M (regardless of whether X having non-normative property N necessarily implies that it has normative property M).
-(This does not rule out *all* descriptive theories.
-I.e. it does not rule out counterfactual theories that say "X is good" = "A would desire X under circumstances C".
-Even though whether A would desire X under circumstances C may be necessarily true or false - something I sidestep here - it is not the case that this can be analytically inferred from someone's current representation of the current state of affairs.
-This is similar to how the state of the future necessarily follows given the current state of reality, however, a belief on the latter cannot be necessarily deduced based on a belief of the former.
-Thus, this does not rule out counterfactual belief theories).
-	- Normative-representational disconnects: any possible normative judgment and belief pair is possible.
-	- This includes Stevenson's anti-scientific Requirement.

-Optional requirements:

-1. Supervenience
-	- Epistemology: When we see an action that we judge to be wrong, we don't just judge it to be wrong in that particular circumstance.
-We judge that a particular action with certain natural properties always coinstantiates normative properties.
-This needs to be explained via some perceptual model or something else.
-	- Ontology: If someone judges X to have normative property N then (on pain of being incoherent) he must judge Y to have normative property N also unless there is some non-normative difference that explains the difference in the normative properties.
-This is a necessary, conceptual truth.
-In all possible worlds, entities that are identical non-normatively are identical normatively.
-This must be explained.
-2. Properties
-	- If our normative concepts in some way are aimed at tracking normative properties, then these conditions apply
-	- Psychology/Semantics: an account must be given as to how we developed a faculty to acquire concepts that aim at tracking the normative properties.
-	- Epistemology: either the normative properties must explain our normative judgments or our normative judgments must explain the normative properties.
-Otherwise, we would have no reason to believe we have access to the normative properties.
-	- Ontology: we need some positive reason to posit that such properties exist.

-Notes
-- Avoid mentioning normative judgments to either beliefs, preferences, desires etc. in this part to avoid begging the question.
-- Features 1-4 explains why it makes sense to have normative discussions.
-So we might as well get clear about what we're doing.

 ## Direction of fit